CESNET/metacentrum-user-docs/docs/basics/index.md

 As a default choice, we recommend users to use **local scratch**.

-To read more about scratch storages, see [Scratch storage page](/advanced/grid-infrastruct/#Scratch-storages)To access the scratch directory, use the system variable SCRATCHDIR
+To access the scratch directory, use the system variable `SCRATCHDIR`.

 ## Computing